Hsin-Ko Yu Ph.D. Candidate in Urbanism, College of Architecture, TU Delft

-Hou Zhiren Professor, Department of Landscape Architecture, University of Washington
+Jeffery Hou Professor of Landscape Architecture at the University of Washington

-Su Mengzong, Assistant Professor, Department of Architecture, Donghai University
+Meng-Tsung Su Assistant Professor, Department of Architecture, Tunghai University

-Luo Yat-Ching Assistant Professor, Department of Architecture and Urban Design, Chinese Culture University
+You-Cheng Luo Assistant Professor, Department of Architecture and Urban Design, Chinese Culture University

-Free admission, advance registration is required ($150 is available at the on-site bookstore and discounts on books and drinks are available)
+Free admission, advance registration is required ($150 is available at the on-site bookstore with discounts on books and drinks)

 Unlike most books discussing architecture, this book does not focus on planning and design, but explores the intricate relationships and layers between existing public spaces and cities.
 The editor, William SW Lim (1932-2023), a renowned architect from Singapore, believed that the importance and understanding of public space differ across cultural backgrounds.
 Despite the rise of "Privately Owned Public Spaces" (POPs) due to economic globalization and privatization, contemporary public spaces should be accessible to everyone, regardless of background or income, and reflect the diversity of the city, such as temple courtyards.